edge-servers/immunity-notifications/README.rst

 #########

 The API view classes can be extended into other django applications as well.
-Note that it is not required for extending openwisp-notifications to your app and this change is required only if you plan to make changes to the API views.
+Note that it is not required for extending immunity-notifications to your app and this change is required only if you plan to make changes to the API views.

-Create a view file as done in `sample_notifications/views.py <https://github.com/openwisp/openwisp-notifications/blob/master/tests/openwisp2/sample_notifications/views.py>`_
+Create a view file as done in `sample_notifications/views.py <https://github.com/edge-servers/immunity-notifications/blob/master/tests/immunity2/sample_notifications/views.py>`_

 For more information regarding Django REST Framework API views, please refer to the `"Generic views" section in the Django REST Framework documentation <https://www.django-rest-framework.org/api-guide/generic-views/>`_.